 Although WLT does not require funds for land purchase in the UK, funds are needed for the continued management and improvement of the site for wildlife.
 If you would like to make a donation to Kites Hill, please donate to the Action Fund.

-- Specify "Kites Hill" in the comments box to earmark your donation for Kites Hill.
+- Specify Kites Hill in the comments box to earmark your donation for Kites Hill.

-- If you would like to donate or bequeath land for conservation, please contact the CEO of the World Land Trust
+- If you would like to donate or bequeath land for conservation, please contact the CEO of World Land Trust

 Kites Hill is home to a variety of Britain's most loved species.

-Over 100 Species including; Beech (Fagus sylvatica), Hazel (Corylus avellana), Hawthorn (Crataegus monogyna), Common spotted orchid (Dactylorhiza fuchsii), Bluebell (Hyacinthoides non-scriptus), Oak (Quercu robur) and Pyramidal orchid (Anacamptis pyramidalis).
+Over 100 Species including; Beech (Fagus sylvatica), Hazel (Corylus avellana), Hawthorn (Crataegus monogyna), Common Spotted Orchid (Dactylorhiza fuchsii), Bluebell (Hyacinthoides non-scriptus), Oak (Quercu robur) and Pyramidal Orchid (Anacamptis pyramidalis).

-Total area saved by WLT: 40 acres (16ha)
+Total area saved by WLT: 40 acres (16 hectares)

 To the north of the reserve is a stand of beech woodland, which connects to an adjacent reserve owned and managed by the National Trust.
-This beech woodland has been designated as a "Site of Special Scientific Interest" (SSSI) and was also included on Natural England’s "Natura 2000" site list, as part of a "network of the most important nature conservation sites in Europe".
+This beech woodland is part of the Cotswold Commons and Beechwoods Site of Special Scientific Interest (SSSI) and was also included on Natural England’s Natura 2000 site list, as part of a network of the most important nature conservation sites in Europe.